Sign3labs/sdk-integration-guide/README.md

 ## Changelog
 ### 5.1.1
- - Added `setContext()` to label a behavioural capture with a name and optional custom attributes.
+ - Added `setCaptureContext()` to label a behavioural capture with a name and optional custom attributes.
 ### 5.1.0
  - Expanded behavioural signal coverage and improved signal accuracy for stronger fraud detection.
  - Behavioural capture now stops automatically after a period of user inactivity.